RDFLib/rdflib/docs/gettingstarted.rst

     print( g.serialize(format='n3') )

-Many more :doc:`apidocs/examples` can be found in the :file:`examples` folder in the source distribution.
+Many more :doc:`examples <apidocs/examples>` can be found in the :file:`examples` folder in the source distribution.